-Although it may look like the wide receiver is pointing at the opposing (or same) sideline, they are pointing at the referee.
+Although it may look like the wide receiver is pointing at the opposing (or the same) sideline, they are pointing at the referee.
 The communication between the referee, which we typically can’t hear on a live broadcast, is the receiver telling the referee he is “on” or “off.”

-The referee that the player is pointing at is known as the side judge, or often they will have “S” on their uniform.
+The referee that the player is pointing at is known as the side judge, or often they will have an “S” on their uniform.
 The side judge is responsible for ensuring enough players are on the line of scrimmage and looking for any pre-snap penalties.

 This referee position is crucial because he essentially controls the line of scrimmage and makes sure there are no ineligible formations.

 When he tells the referee that he’s “on,” he’s simply stating that he will be lining up on the line of scrimmage.
 This means one of his hands or feet will be lined up on the line of scrimmage, and he’s unable to make it in motion; he must be stationary.

 On the flip side, if you see a wide receiver pointing at the referee and swinging your arm backward, it’s often signifying to the referee that he’s “off.”
 Being off the line of scrimmage usually means that you’re 1 yard off the line of scrimmage, and you can go in motion.

 To understand why the wide receiver is pointing toward the referee, you must first understand eligible formations.
 Here is a breakdown of eligible formations and how to line them up appropriately.

 In short, there are a few rules that every offense must abide by, no matter if you’re running a power offense or a spread offense.

 - There must be 7 players on the line of scrimmage at all times.